Padmashree02/Object_Detection-YOLO_V5/README.md

 Result :-

-  > By executing the code through each YOLO V5 models, the conclusion is YOLO V5's extra large type of model yields an accurate with diverse detections, followed by then large, medium, small and nano models.
+  > By executing the code through each YOLO V5 models, the conclusion is YOLO V5's medium type of model yields an accurate with diverse detections, followed by then large, extra large, small and nano models.